KQCD-TV: History

-KQCD-TV debuted on January 25, 1980.
+KQCD-TV debuted on July 28, 1980.
 It was the last station in what was then known as the Meyer Television Network to sign on, and has always been a semi-satellite of KFYR-TV.
-It replaced K07HN, a low-powered translator of KFYR-TV that had served the area since around 1967.
+It replaced K07HN, a low-powered translator of KFYR-TV that had served the area since June 1, 1967.
 Until KQCD's sign-on, KDIX-TV (channel 2, now KXMA-TV) aired a few NBC programs in off-hours.

 Longtime owner Marietta Meyer Ekberg sold her broadcast holdings in 1997, with the television stations going to Sunrise Television Corporation.
 Sunrise sold them to The Wicks Group of Companies of New York City.

 Hoak Media bought KFYR-TV, KMOT, KUMV, and KQCD in July 2006, as well as KVLY-TV in Fargo and KSFY in Sioux Falls, South Dakota and its satellite stations.
 On November 17, 2006, the sale was approved by the Federal Communications Commission (FCC).

 KQCD picked up MeTV in April 2013, with an official launch date of May 1, 2013.

 On November 20, 2013, Gray Television announced it would purchase Hoak Media in a $335 million deal.
 Gray initially planned, through Excalibur Broadcasting, to also acquire Fox affiliate KNDX/KXND for $7.5 million and operate them under a local marketing agreement.
 On March 25, 2014, Prime Cities Broadcasting, owner of KNDX/KXND, requested that the FCC dismiss the sale of that station to Excalibur.
 This came as a result of increased scrutiny of LMAs by the FCC.
 Gray would instead acquire the stations' non-license assets, and, upon the closure of the Hoak purchases on June 13, 2014, shut down KNDX/KXND and moved Fox programming to subchannels of KFYR and its satellites.